 Severe Weather and the Texas Energy Infrastructure

-UT Austin has experts available to speak on severe weather and its impact on the state's energy infrastructure and water resources.
+UT Austin has experts available to speak on severe weather and its impact on Texas and U.S. energy infrastructure and water resources.

 If you are seeking expertise on other subjects, please call University Media Relations at 512-471-3151 or consult our general Media Experts Guide.